AdobeDocs/platform-learn.en/help/platform/destinations/target/activate-segments-and-profile-attributes.md

 ---
-title: How do I share segments and profile attributes from Adobe Real-time CDP to Adobe Target?
+title: How do I activate segments and profile attributes from Adobe Real-time CDP to Adobe Target?
-description: Learn how to share segments and profile attributes from Adobe Real-Time Customer Data Platform to Adobe Target to display real-time personalized content in your websites, mobile apps, and other digital properties.
+description: Learn how to activate segments and profile attributes from Adobe Real-Time Customer Data Platform to Adobe Target to display real-time personalized content in your websites, mobile apps, and other digital properties.
 feature: Destinations
 role: User
 level: Intermediate